The 2020 NBAF at SHSU has been postponed due to Coronavirus concerns. We hope to reschedule for the upcoming academic year.

 The National Book Foundation and SHSU College of Humanities and Social Sciences have partnered to create a summer internship for an SHSU English student.
 Undergraduate students as well as graduate students are eligible to apply.

-Applications will be accepted from December 15th until February 15th at 11:59 PM
+Applications will be accepted March 1st until March 15th at 11:59 PM

 Internships at the National Book Foundation include a robust introduction to the world of literary non-profits, with exposure to aspects of programming, development, community engagement, and operations.
 Our small and dedicated staff ensures that every intern receives the mentorship and experience necessary to progress in the arts or publishing industry.

 Interns assist with a variety of tasks and programs, including the National Book Awards, 5 Under 35, BookUp, Book Rich Environments, Why Reading Matters, and the Innovations in Reading Prize, as well as administrative, marketing and social media projects.